 Accessibility matters, even on social media!
 To celebrate Global Accessibility Awareness Day (#GAAD) we challenge you to make your social media presence engaging and informative for ALL your followers.
 Use our checklist to make sure everyone can interact with your online posts.

 The number one rule when referring to identity is to honor the group or individual’s preference regarding language.
 If you can, ask the individual how they would like to be identified, but when in doubt, opt for using ‘person-first language.’
 Person-first language emphasizes the person, not the disability.
-Rather than saying “the blind woman,” you say “the woman who is blind.”
-Simple changes in the way we talk about disability can go a long way in changing perceptions around disabilities.
+Rather than saying “the blind woman,” you would say “the woman who is blind.”
+Simple changes in the way we talk about blindness can go a long way in changing perceptions around disabilities.
 Learn more about how to use inclusive and respectful language from the American Psychological Association.

 Add Alt Text

-Facebook, Twitter, and Instagram have introduced the ability to add custom ALT text to the photos you post.
-By adding descriptive ALT text to your images you are giving people using screen readers a similar experience to people who are sighted.
+Facebook, Twitter, Instagram, and LinkedIn have introduced the ability to add custom alt text to the photos you post.
+By adding descriptive alt text to your images you are giving people using screen readers a similar experience to people who are sighted.
 Word choice in alt text is just as important as it is in your main copy.
-It can provide clarity, ley details, and elicit the emotion of the image you are using in the way you choose to describe it.
-Instead of “John playing basketball” it could say “John shooting a basket as the crowd goes wild!”
+It can provide clarity, ley details, and elicit the emotion of the image you use.
+For example, instead of “John playing basketball” it could say “John shooting a basket from half court as the crowd cheers in the stands!”

 A popular feature on social media is searching by key terms.
 People do this to find information or join conversations on topics that interest them.
 By adding a # before a word (or series of words with no spaces), you have just created a tag that can be searched.
 Some popular hashtag examples include #TBT for “Throwback Thursday,” which encourages people to share old pictures, #OOTD for “outfit of the day,” to show off your style, or #CatsOfInstagram which is pretty self-explanatory.
 If you’re on Twitter or Instagram, you’re probably familiar with how hashtags work but are you familiar with how to make them accessible?